Social media fuels Chinese overseas real estate purchases

-HONG KONG (Reuters) - For some Chinese investors, the first step to purchasing millions of dollars in property on the other side of the globe is a lot like ordering a new t-shirt online - search and click.
+HONG KONG, April 25 (Reuters) - For some Chinese investors, the first step to purchasing millions of dollars in property on the other side of the globe is a lot like ordering a new t-shirt online - search and click.

 Social media is the catalyst, connecting Chinese buyers and overseas agents.
 At least one prospective buyer entrusted an agent with $100 million to invest in residential housing.
 Others bought houses in Houston or plots of land in Colorado, sight unseen, according to real estate agents.